KiRinHong/PhyloMed/README.md

   - Download a copy of R (R413.tar.gz) and create a portable copy of necessary R packages (See [tutorial](https://chtc.cs.wisc.edu/uw-research-computing/r-jobs.html)) OR you can obtain the R413.tar.gz and packages_med.tar.gz from [Zenodo]().
 By submitting the ./medtest.dag to High-Throughput Condor, you are expected to get a csv file in the corresponding *RESULT* folder.
   - generateData.R: Generate the zeeviD_\*.Rdata, which is used as a basis in the simulation.
   - generateTxt.R: Generate the input.txt and comb_sim.txt in *GETSIM* and *COMBSIM* folder, respectively.
-  - generateSeqDepth.R: Generate the box plot of sequence depth between treatment and control group.
   - zeeviD_*.Rdata: The phyloseq-object used in the simulation.

 ## R Package